SeedSigner/seedsigner/README.md

 <BR>

 On the *last* output line, look at your *rightmost* 16 characters (the 4 blocks of 4).
-**Crucially, we must now check WHO that Primary key fingerprint /ID belongs to.** We will start by looking at Keybase.io to see if it is the *Seedsigner project* 's public key or not.
+**Crucially, we must now check WHO that Primary key fingerprint /ID belongs to.** We will start by looking at Keybase.io to see if it is the *SeedSigner project* 's public key or not.

 <details><summary> About the warning message:</summary>
-<p>  Since you are about to match the outputted fingerprint/ID against the proofs at Keybase.io/seedsigner, and thereby confirm who the pubkey really belongs to-, you can safely ignore this warning message:
+<p>  Since you are about to match the outputted fingerprint/ID against the proofs at Keybase.io/SeedSigner, and thereby confirm who the pubkey really belongs to-, you can safely ignore this warning message:

 ```
 > WARNING: This key is not certified with a trusted signature!